 - Current knowledge and skills in vocational training and learning that informs training and assessment

-- Access to the physical resources and equipment required for each Unit of Competency.
-This could be a school-based recording setup, PA & performance system, classroom computer lab or music production software
+- Access to the physical resources & equipment required for each unit.
+This could be a school recording setup, PA / performance system, classroom computer lab or music production software

 The Curriculum, Assessment and Certification Authority in each state or territory recognises VET in the context of its own education framework.
 Students can undertake VET as part of a Senior Secondary Certificate with its completion providing credit towards both a recognised VET qualification and a senior secondary school certificate within the Australian Qualifications Framework (AQF).
 For more information, visit the ACACA website.

-With the exception of the VCE VET Certificate III in Music (in Vic), where the 2nd year (Units 3&4) units are prescribed, COSAMP always aims to provide as much flexibility as possible to schools wanting to establish a VET Music program.
+With the exception of VCE VET programs in Victoria, where the 2nd year (Units 3&4) units are prescribed, COSAMP always aims to provide as much flexibility as possible to schools wanting to establish a VET program.
 Our aim is to assist in creating unique unit selections and, in turn, programs that fit each school’s needs, cohort, equipment and circumstances.
-Click through to view our 2022 Course Guide.
+Click through to view our Course Guide.